How Is Overtime Pay Often Calculated

 What to Do If You Were Unlawfully Denied Overtime Pay

 If you believe that you were improperly denied overtime pay, you should take immediate action to protect your rights.
 You only have a limited amount of time to file an overtime claim.
 As a starting point, you can contact your local office of the Department of Labor.
 In Central Ohio, the proper DOL office is the Columbus District Office.
-It is also recommended that you set up a free case evaluation with an experienced wage and hour attorney.
+It is also recommended that you set up a free case evaluation with an experienced wage and hour attorneys.

-At Coffman Legal, our Ohio wage and hour lawyer has extensive experience handling overtime violation claims.
+At Coffman Legal, our Ohio wage and hour lawyers have extensive experience handling overtime violation claims.
 If you believe that you or your loved one is owed overtime pay, we are here to help.
 To set up a free, no obligation review of your wage and hour claim, please contact our legal team right away.
 With an office located in Columbus, we handle overtime cases throughout Franklin County and Ohio.